amitha2512/DBMS-mini-project-for-agriculturist/README.md

 # DBMS-mini-project-for-agriculturist
-it is a database created for agriculturist as a part of vtu 5th semester dbms mini-project The main goal is to manage and store information related to an individual’s agriculture.
+it is a database created for agriculturist as a part of vtu 5th semester dbms mini-project.
+The main goal is to manage and store information related to an individual’s agriculture.
 Purpose is to computerize the traditional way of entering and storing the data.
 An agriculturist will have to store his yield, earning, expenditure, profit and a lot more details.